What Is NTFS for Mac? How to Use NTFS for Mac?

 • Use BitLocker Disk Encryption to keep sensitive data stored on NTFS drives safe.

 • NTFS supports cluster sizes of up to 2MB but performs best with 4KB clusters.
-Drives with a capacity of up to 8 terabytes (TB) are supported on Windows 1709 and higher, as well as Windows Server 2019.
+Drives that can hold up to 8 terabytes (TB) work with Windows 1709 and newer.
+They also work with Windows Server 2019.

 • Excellent compression techniques for reducing file sizes.
 The ability to use metadata in place of missing data in sparse files.
-It takes up less room on your hard drive.
+It occupies less room on your hard drive.

 • Allow Unicode-based filenames.
-Long file names, including a wide variety of characters, are permitted.
+The system permits long file names that include a wide variety of characters.

 • Adopt a journaling file system (MFT).
 The NTFS file system maintains a history of the files' creation, deletion, and modification timestamps.